 - Recruiting employee ambassadors to help spread their mission and lead in different areas of the world

 - Sourcing local volunteering activities in a global level through a CSR platform

-Here are some insights into how Cognizant uses these strategies to expand their program.
+Here are some insights into how Cognizant uses these strategies to expand their programme.

 Gamifying the volunteer experience

 “We’ve got a good global reach now and we are just taking off in terms of increasing our impact in Europe where there are multiple languages, as well.
-The content we have, we can’t just pick and deliver it in Poland, as well as in Germany.
-So it was this year that we did our first industry insights into Germany and in the German language.
-It, of course, takes a lot more energy and focus because it’s a small market and small audience – but it helps us to learn what works in that region.”Padma Dayananda – Global Head of ESG Outreach – volunteering led social impact program at Cognizant
+The content we have, we can’t just pick and deliver it in Poland, as well as in Germany.”Padma Dayananda – Global Head of ESG Outreach – volunteering led social impact programme at Cognizant